i-score-old/Score-old/ReadMe.txt

 Installing

+- Download the Gecode framework : http://www.gecode.org/download/Gecode-3.7.2.dmg

 - Users : the Score framework is not embedded inside any application for instant.

 - Developers :

 	- if the Score repository is placed inside the Jamoma/Core folder of the Jamoma repository :

-		make sure the whole Jamoma project is up-to-date and build it. then, in the Terminal, run the build script : ./build.rb dev clean
+		- make sure the whole Jamoma project is up-to-date and build it.
+		- then, in the Terminal, run the build script : ./build.rb dev clean gcc47

 	- if the Score repository is not placed inside the Jamoma/Core folder of the Jamoma repository :

-		in the Terminal, run the build script : ./buildWithSupport.rb dev clean
+		- in the Terminal, run the build script : ./buildWithSupport.rb dev clean gcc47

 Documentation / API